Why book direct with the person who operates the business?

 Luckily she had used the telephone to verify the details and saved herself a lot of grief.

 Book online at your own peril.

 The above was written back in 2006, time has moved on and now the internet booking services war is pretty well over with 3 victors.
 The market is now dominated by these 3 major companies who through lots of sub-companies effectively control the market.
-True there are always independants, but the 3 majors take the lions' share of the enquiries.
+Update, one of them bought one of the others out, so now it is 2 majors.
+True there are always independants, but the 2 majors take the lions' share of the enquiries.

 In discussion with other accommodation operators it is a common theme that internet bookings are increasing with the use of mobile phones and such is the amount of money having to be paid to these services that many operators are struggling to finance anything else.

-As of updating this page in 2016, the latest tactic the online booking sites are using are "cookies" they place on your computer.
+As of updating this page, the latest tactic some are using is "cookies" they place on your computer.
 These cookies then report back to the sites your search terms.
 The sites then can see what you are chiefly interested in and if you go back to one search location or term more than once the results are then tailored, which means the prices of what you are shown are increased (one way is to remove availability of the cheaper options).